cucapra/filament/README.md

 ## Building

+### Prerequisites
+- The interval checker requires the `z3` binary to be installed.
+    - Most platforms can just use their package manager.
+For example, on mac, run `brew install z3`.
+    - See [installation instructions][z3-install].

 Requires [Rust][] and `cargo` (automatically installed with Rust).
 Run `cargo build` to build the compiler and `cargo run` to run the compiler.

 ## Testing